paser-group/continuous-secsoft/ssp-spr26/exercises/e6-llms4sa/README.md

 ## Due

-- All deliverables in one text file or multiple text files in a zip file.
+- All deliverables in one text or one doc file or multiple text or doc files in a zip file.